 Be in a position to pursue the next level of accreditation, which is writing the Computer Based Test of Basics of Supply Chain Management.
 Computer Based Testing (CBT) is in support of the APICS CPIM (Certified in Production & Inventory Management) program.

 Basics of Supply Chain management is one out of five courses, which support the CPIM program.
 This course prepares the student for a strong entry position to the other four core courses.

 Effective as of Fall 2005

 APIC 1171 is offered as a part of the following programs:

 Books for Winter 2017 offerings of this course are available in the following BCIT

 online bookstores.
 Please choose the bookstore appropriate for the offering

 If you are taking this course, but are not taking it through either Distance

 Education or Online Learning, nor at the BCIT Downtown Campus (DTC), please purchase books for this course at the BCIT Burnaby Bookstore.

-No information on books is currently available for Winter 2017 offerings of this course.
+No information on books is currently available for Spring/Summer 2017 offerings of this course.